Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - In Cincinnati's 10 games this season, it has five wins against the spread.

-- This season, the Bengals have just one ATS win in three games as a favorite of 3.5 points or more.
+- The Bengals have been favored by 4.5 points or more two times this season and have not covered the spread in any of them.

-- Cincinnati's games this year have gone over the total in four out of 10 opportunities (40%).
+- Cincinnati's games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- When Cincinnati scores more than 22.6 points, it is 5-2 against the spread and 6-1 overall.
+- Cincinnati is 5-2 against the spread and 6-1 overall in games when it puts up more than 22.6 points.

-- When Cincinnati amasses over 367.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Cincinnati totals over 367.3 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Bengals have turned the ball over 14 times, five more than the Steelers' takeaways (9).
+- The Bengals have turned the ball over five more times (14 total) than the Steelers have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Steelers.